Semi-get-3/DZ-3-advanced/README.md

 # Dz_2
 # Hello
 # My friend
-# This is 3 commitss
+# This is 3 commits